amd/ryzen-ai-documentation/docs/advanced_installation.rst

 Advanced Installation
 #####################

-This section dives deeper into specific aspects of the installation process, including quantization options and detailed IPU binary configuration.
+This section dives deeper into specific aspects of the installation process, including quantization options and detailed NPU binary configuration.

 .. _advanced-quantization: